Read these instructions carefully before use.

 - Protect yourself against the danger that may arise when using several items whereby the safety functionality of one item is affected by the safety functionality of another item interfering with it.

 - Before and during use, the potential height of falls must be anticipated.
 The user should position themselves in relation to their anchor station in such a way that they are never above it.
-Always check the clearance underneath the user (as specified in each associated equipment manual) to prevent collision with obstacles.
+Always check the clearance underneath the user (as specified in each equipment user guide) to prevent collisions with obstacles.

-- The rope must not be brought into contact with corrosive and abrasive materials or chemical agents (acids, oils, petrols) which can destroy the fibres invisibly.
+- The rope must not come into contact with corrosive and abrasive materials or chemical agents (acids, oils, spirits) which can destroy the fibres invisibly.

 - During transport, a rope bag that protects the rope from dirt and reduces the risk of twisting is highly recommended.